 During his time at Goizueta, Professor Kazanjian has served in a number of senior administrative positions.
 From 2010-2017, he served as Vice Dean for Programs, and for part of 2014, he acted as Interim Dean.
 He has also served as Senior Associate Dean for Strategic Initiatives (2017-2022), Founding Academic Director for the Roberto C. Goizueta Center for Entrepreneurship and Innovation (2020-2022), and Senior Associate Dean for Executive Education (2002-2004) with responsibility for all non-degree programs.

-Rob has authored a number of articles in such journals as Management Science, Strategic Management Journal, Academy of Management Journal, Academy of Management Review, Organization Studies and Journal of Business Venturing.
+He has authored a number of articles in such journals as Management Science, Strategic Management Journal, Academy of Management Journal, Academy of Management Review, Organization Studies and Journal of Business Venturing.
 He is the co-author or co-editor of two books: Strategy Implementation: Structure, Systems and Process with Jay R. Galbraith (West Publishing); and The Search for Organic Growth with Ed Hess (Cambridge University Press).
-Since 1999, he has received 15 Teaching Excellence awards from full-time, part-time and executive MBA students at Goizueta.
+During his tenure at Goizueta, he has received 17 Teaching Excellence awards from full-time, part-time and Executive MBA students.

 The Wharton School, University of Pennsylvania: PhD, Organization and Strategy 1983

 The Wharton School, University of Pennsylvania: AM, Organization and Strategy 1979

 The Wharton School, University of Pennsylvania: MBA, Organization and Strategy 1975

 Areas of Expertise (3)

 Creativity, Complexity and Organizational Learning: Implications For Leadership and GovernanceHandbook of Research on Leadership and Creativity, Elsevier, S. Hemlin and M. D. Mumford (Eds).

 Discussion of the unique leadership challenges of managing for innovation in highly complex settings.